mipgit/greendrop/README.md

 > [!NOTE] In this file, you’ll find the structure you should follow to document your mobile app in the README.md file for LEIC-ES-2024-25.
 It’s a single file with guidelines.
 You can add more sections, but for assessment normalisation and automation, include all sections of this template.
 Your professors will clarify about specificities of your app.

+> I was not able to fork the original repository (limited permissions) but the other collaborators are specified below.

 # *GreenDrop* Development Report

 Welcome to the documentation pages of _GreenDrop_!